webaverse/docs/docs/index.md

 ## Developers

 Are you a JavaScript developer who wants to build spatialized applications for Webaverse?
 Or do you want to import your existing creations?
-Check out [our developer guides](./dev-guides/index.md) for more information on getting started with building functional XRPKs that bring your visions and creations into reality!
+Check out [our creator guides](./create/index.md) for more information on getting started with building functional XRPKs that bring your visions and creations into reality!

 ## Contributing